-To determine Project eligibility, FER Program Applicants must include three (3) project quotes by different Program-approved REICs.
-Quotes must be submitted using the Program-provided template, which may require, but not be limited to, the following information:
+To determine Project eligibility, Applicants must include three (3) project quotes by different Program-approved REICs.
+The selected quote must be submitted using the Program-provided template and signed by both the REIC and the Applicant.
+The submitted quotes may be required to include, among other elements, the following information:

-- Applicant's name and Participating Property's address; - Participating Property's coordinates; - Business' annual energy consumption (in kWh) and PVS Capacity to meet the energy consumption; - Type of system to be installed (a new PVS with a new BSS; the addition of a new BSS to an existing PVS; or the expansion of an existing PVS and BSS); - PVS installation type; - PVS Capacity and BSS Capacity of the systems to be installed; - Actual PVS and/or BSS Capacities, when applicable; - List of equipment to be installed, including the brand, model number, unit capacity, and quantity; - Total Project cost and breakdown divided into the following milestones payments: - Pre-Installation Work includes all costs associated with design and permitting; - Civil Work includes all costs associated with environmental mitigation, site preparation, all work required prior to the installation of the system, including construction of the structural elements that will provide primary support for the System; and - Installation Work includes all costs associated with the installation of the System, including but not limited to photovoltaic modules, batteries, inverters, and cabling.
+- Applicant's name and Participating Property's address; - Participating Property's coordinates; - Type of system to be installed (a new PVS with a new BSS; the addition of a new BSS to an existing PVS; or the expansion of an existing PVS and BSS); - PVS installation type; - PVS Capacity and BSS Capacity of the systems to be installed; - Actual PVS and/or BSS Capacities, when applicable; - List of equipment to be installed, including the brand, model number, unit capacity, and quantity; - Total Project cost and breakdown divided into the following milestones payments: - Pre-Installation Work includes all costs associated with design and permitting; - Civil Work includes all costs associated with environmental mitigation, site preparation, all work required prior to the installation of the system, including construction of the structural elements that will provide primary support for the System; and - Installation Work includes all costs associated with the installation of the System, including but not limited to photovoltaic modules, batteries, inverters, and cabling.